Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Literature review

-RO is a common approach to handle data uncertainty in optimization problems.
-The general approach is to specify a range for an uncertain parameter (the ``uncertainty set''), and optimize over the worst-case realizations within the bounded uncertainty set.
-The method is therefore well suited to applications where there is considerable uncertainty related to the model input parameters, and when data uncertainties can lead to significant penalties or infeasibility in practice.
-The solution method for robust optimization problems involves generating a deterministic equivalent, called the robust counterpart.
+RO is a common approach to handling data uncertainty in optimization problems.
+RO generally needs to first specify a scope of some uncertain parameters.
+The scope is referred to as the ``uncertainty set''.
+The optimization problem is conducted over the worst-case realizations within the specified uncertainty set.
+This method is suitable for applications where there are uncertainties related to the model input parameters and when uncertainties can lead to significant penalties or infeasibility in practice.
+Since the solutions are optimal under the worst-case scenario, we treat the outputs of RO as a robust solution.

+The solution method for RO problems involves generating a deterministic equivalent formulation, called the robust counterpart.
 Computational tractability of the robust counterpart has been a major practical difficulty \citep{BEN:09}.
-A variety of uncertainty sets have been identified for which the robust counterpart to a robust optimization problem is reasonably tractable \citep{bertsimas2011theory}.
+A variety of uncertainty sets have been identified for which the robust counterpart is reasonably tractable \citep{bertsimas2011theory}.

-The RO field has grown substantially over the past two decades.
-Seminal papers in the late 1990s \citep{ben1998robust, ben1999robust} and early 2000s \citep{bertsimas2004price} established the field.
-Comprehensive surveys on the early literature were done by \citet{BEN:09} and \citet{bertsimas2011theory}.
-The development of the robust optimization technique has allowed researchers to tackle problems with data uncertainty in a range of fields.
-Examples can be found for renewable energy network design \citep{xiong2016distributionally}, supply chain operations \citep{ma2018distribution}, health care logistics \citep{wang2019distributionally}, and ride-hailing \citep{guo2021robust}.
+The studies on RO have grown substantially over the past decades.
+Seminal papers include \citep{ben1998robust}, \citep{ben1999robust} and \citep{bertsimas2004price}.
+Comprehensive surveys on the early literature can be found in \citet{BEN:09} and \citet{bertsimas2011theory}.
+The development of the RO methodology has allowed researchers to tackle problems with data uncertainty in a range of fields.
+Examples include renewable energy network design \citep{xiong2016distributionally}, supply chain operations \citep{ma2018distribution}, health care logistics \citep{wang2019distributionally}, and ride-hailing \citep{guo2021robust}.

-However, to the best of the authors' knowledge, no existing papers have incorporated robust optimization techniques into path recommendations during service disruptions.
-This research gap is important to address given the potential inaccurate estimates of demand in public transit networks during an incident.
+However, to the best of the authors' knowledge, no existing papers have incorporated RO techniques into path recommendations during service disruptions.
+This research gap is important to address given the potentially inaccurate estimates of demand in public transit networks during an incident.